JuliaPluto/PlutoSliderServer.jl/README.md

 In the future, we are planning to implement a hook that allows widgets (such as `Slider`) to validate a value before it is run: [`AbstractPlutoDingetjes.Bonds.validate_value`](https://docs.juliahub.com/AbstractPlutoDingetjes/UHbnu/1.1.1/#AbstractPlutoDingetjes.Bonds.validate_value-Tuple{Any,%20Any}).

 Of course, we are not security experts, and this software does not come with any kind of security guarantee.
 To be completely safe, assume that someone who can visit the server can execute arbitrary code in the notebook, despite our measures to prevent it.
+Run PlutoSliderServer in a containerized environment.